fireship-io/fireship.io/README.md

 ## Contributing

-All static content is managed with Hugo in the `content` dir.
+All static content is managed with Hugo in the `content` directory.
 You can easily fix typos by modifying the markdown directly in GitHub.

 ### How to Run it